-Resene RGB values are measured from dry painted colour samples using sophisticated electronic colour scanning equipment.
-These RGB values are then entered into an electronic colour swatch programme to give a converted LAB value.
-The CMYK value is achieved by entering the RGB value into Photoshop to give a CMYK value.
+Traditionally Resene RGB values were measured from dry painted colour samples using sophisticated electronic colour scanning equipment.
+These RGB values were then converted to LAB and CYMK.

-Because of these shifts in conversion, colours can be converted from RGB to CMYK and LAB, but when converted back they may result in different values due to the mapping process.
+Because of these shifts in conversion, colours can be converted from LAB to RGB and CMYK, but when converted back they may result in different values due to the mapping process.

 Colours shown on this website are a representation only.
 Please refer to the actual paint or product sample.
 Resene colour charts, testpots and samples are available for ordering online.
 See measurements/conversions for more details on how electronic colour values are achieved.